Free 🌐 Browser & Internet

 You accidentally closed a tab you needed.
 Is it gone forever?

-Rearranging Tabs
+Rearranging tabs

 You can drag tabs to rearrange them: